spark1313/GIOCODEX/README.md

 # Chapter 1: Spellcraft
 Giomancy spellcraft containing an assortment of knowledge and documented solutions to issues for reference.
-They say that forum posts eventually get lost in the ether one day...but grimoires are eternal.
+They say that forum posts eventually get lost in the ether one day...but codices are eternal.

 ### [Fixes](Spellcraft/Fixes)
 * Here are assorted fixes for issues that usually do not involve CLI or scripts